suncoast-devs/handbook/lessons/setup/front-end-setup.md

 # RunJS

-RunJS is an application that allows us to run, and inspect, JavaScript/TypeScript code.
+RunJS is an application that allows us to run and inspect JavaScript/TypeScript code.
 It is useful for trying out new features, working through parts of an algorithm for a project or a codewar, or just analyzing why some JavaScript/TypeScript code doesn't work.

 ## Installation